 The top-five Jamstack frameworks do OK here.
-About 65% of web pages loaded by top-five Jamstack frameworks have a "good" CLS experience, with this figure rising to 82% on mobile.
+About 65% of web pages loaded by top-five Jamstack frameworks have a “good” CLS experience, with this figure rising to 82% on mobile.
 Across all the average desktop and mobile score is 65%.
-Next.js is barely reaching 50% which is the lowest of all and has work to do here.
+Next.js and Nuxt.js are both under 50% and have work to do here.
 Educating developers and documenting how to avoid bad CLS scores can go a long way.

 Jamstack, both as a concept and a stack, has picked up importance in the last year.
 Stats suggest almost twice as many Jamstack sites exist now than in 2019.
 Developers enjoy a better development experience by separating the frontend from the backend (a headless CMS, serverless functions, or third-party services).
 But what about the real-user experience of browsing Jamstack sites?

 We’ve reviewed the adoption of Jamstack, user experience of websites created by these Jamstack frameworks, and for the first time looked at the impact of Jamstack on the environment.
 We have answered many questions here but leave further questions unanswered.

 There are frameworks like Eleventy which we weren’t able to measure or analyze since there is no pattern available to determine the usage of such frameworks, which has an impact on the data presented here.
 Next.js dominates usage and offers both Static Site Generation and Server-Side Rendering, separating the two in this data is nearly impossible since it also offers incremental Static Generation.
 Further research building on this chapter will be gratefully received.

 Moreover, we have highlighted some areas which need attention from the Jamstack community.
 We hope there will be progress to share in the 2021 report.
 Different Jamstack frameworks can start to document how to improve real user experience by looking at Core Web Vitals.